|This is an OSSI open source variety. Click for more information about open source seeds.|

-Loowit is the result of a 2014 cross between a seedling out of potato breeder Tom Wagner’s Mt.
+Loowit is the result of a breeding project in collaboration with Tom Wagner, produced by crossing Tom’s variety Mt.
 St. Helens and a Bolivian diploid potato.
 This is a good all-purpose potato with intense red flesh.
 In cool climates, the flesh should look just like the pictures.
 In hotter climates, the color may be more pink or pink with light yellow patches.
 This is not a problem particular to this variety, but is true of all potatoes with red or blue flesh; anthocyanin content is affected by temperature.
 Red flesh in potatoes is produced by the compound pelargonidin, an anthocyanin that has antioxidant properties and is found in many red fruits, such as raspberries, strawberries, and pomegranates.

 Loowit is most suitable for baking and roasting.
 It can also be boiled, but like a lot of all-purpose types, you must avoid extended boiling or it will fall apart.
 It holds its color very well when baked or roasted, but washes out a bit when boiled.
 Still, it makes some really incredible looking mashed potatoes.
 Like many potatoes with dark blue or red flesh, it has a fairly intense flavor, with a hint of bitterness.
 Most people do not detect this as bitterness, but just describe it as “potato” flavor, but people who are very sensitive to bitter flavors might not like it.
 I think it has great flavor, but I tend to favor varieties that have some bitterness.

-This is a late season potato and will do best where it can grow for five months or more and not less than four months.
+This is a mid season potato, maybe stretch to late with cool temperatures and abundant water.
 Tubers are mostly in the three to six inch range at maturity.
 Dormancy is about three months, a bit less than most commercial potatoes, probably owing to its diploid parent.
 With low temperature storage, you can easily keep seed tubers alive (although sprouting) out to five months.

 This variety has performed well here against early and late blight.
 It is fairly vulnerable to scab, so if you have ground that is scabby, it is probably not the best choice.